 Dr. Drew Leder has blended an unusual array of interests and accomplishments.
 He has an M.D. from Yale University School of Medicine, and a Ph.D. in philosophy from the State University of New York at Stony Brook.
-He is currently a full professor teaching Western and Eastern Philosophy at Loyola College in Maryland.
+He is currently a full professor teaching Western and Eastern Philosophy at Loyola University Maryland.

 Another book, Spiritual Passages: Embracing Life's Sacred Journey (Tarcher/Putnam, 1997), grew out of work Dr. Leder did on cross-cultural views of aging, begun as a Scholar-in-Residence at Chicago's prestigious Park Ridge Center.
 Dr. Leder continues to offer lectures and workshops on spirituality and aging, and acts as a consultant to educational and residential communities with this interest.

 On a lighter note, Dr. Leder was inspired by his daughter, and personal experience, to write Games for the Soul: 40 Playful Ways to Find Fun and Fulfillment in a Stressful World (Hyperion, 1998) Many spiritual practices and disciplines have the structure of games.
 To reach "enlightenment" it can help to lighten up and follow the way of play.

 Dr. Leder's work has garnered a good deal of media attention.
 Articles by or about him have appeared in such places as Family Circle, The Washington Post, Chicago Tribune, Baltimore Sun, and other magazines and newspapers around the country.
 He has appeared extensively on national and local radio.
 Dr. Leder has also spoken at conferences around the country, and participated in panels, workshops, and think-tanks in a variety of settings, including the Omega Institute and Esalen, along with more traditional scholarly forums.
 He is committed to reaching as wide audience as possible through his books, articles, workshops, retreats, and web-based courses.